Literacy

 Numeracy

-Numeracy blurb for website “Mathematics is at the centre of thinking about how to spend the day, how many events and jobs can fit into the day, what size of space can be used to fit equipment or turn a car around, how likely events are to happen, knowing how tweets are amplified and how many people they reach.” – Jo Boaler
+Mathematics is at the centre of thinking about how to spend the day, how many events and jobs can fit into the day, what size of space can be used to fit equipment or turn a car around, how likely events are to happen, knowing how tweets are amplified and how many people they reach.” – Jo Boaler

-Teaching and Learning experiences at Good Shepherd provide students with multiple opportunities to visit and re-visit each content strand.
+Teaching and learning experiences at Good Shepherd provide students with multiple opportunities to visit and revisit each content strand.
 Our teaching practices move students at a brisk pace through previously taught concepts, to revise and consolidate understanding.
 Explicit lessons introduce new concepts, and provide opportunities for students to demonstrate and practise their understanding in guided and independent situations.
 In all cases, students are expected to be active participants in their learning.

 Each classroom is very well-resourced with a range of manipulatives ( e.g. counters, unifix cubes, 3D objects, paddle pop sticks) to enhance understanding and support hands-on learning.
 All classrooms have electronic whiteboards enabling students to participate in multi-modal interactive lessons.
+Quality online mathematics resources are used to enhance learning, with Chromebooks and iPads available to all students in K-3 who are not part of the BYOD program.